JungleGim/PyDash_OS/README.md

 - fast-booting
 	- must be fast booting to display gauge information as soon as possible.
 	- understood that a nearly "instant" display is not possible with the chosen hardware configuration.
-However, for my application any of the "start up" time for the display will be absorbed by letting the car warm up, buckling in, putting on safety equipment like helmet and gloves, etc.
+However, for an aftermarket "race car" application any of the "start up" time for the display will be absorbed by letting the car warm up, buckling in, putting on safety equipment like helmet and gloves, etc.
+	- optimizing start time should still take priority to enhance user experience
 - graphical interface
-	- There should be a means for using a graphical interface to display information.
+	- A graphical interface to display information is REQUIRED.
 The end goal is to have a display server that is available to users for running scripts or displaying whatever kind of information they desire.
+		- Currently, X11 is used as the display server.
+Other options like wayland may require additional configuration changes
-	- Ultimately this is handled by a python app in PyDash_App
+	- Ultimately, the data display and configuration is handled by a python app (PyDash_App)
-	- Feasibly, with some extra configuration to the OS, support for other apps like tuner studio could also be implemented for a wider range of use.
+	- Feasibly, with some extra configuration to the OS, support for other apps like tuner studio could also be implemented for a wider range of use and user preference/customization
 - supports python
 	- the chosen hardware of a CM4 revolves around the Raspberry Pi environment.
 This is widely supported and while other programming options exist, it is largely used by the community at large through python.
 	- For ease of integration with other community knowledge, python is used as the chosen language of the actual dash program.
 For this reason, the OS must support python.